BadrElfarri/rediskit/README.md

 A Python toolkit that provides Redis-backed performance and concurrency primitives for applications.
 It enables developers to add caching, distributed coordination, and data protection to their Python applications with minimal effort.

+## Still work in progress
+Many features are still under development, there will be many breaking changes.
+Please use at your own risk.

 ## Features

 - **Function Result Caching**: Use the `@RedisMemoize` decorator to cache expensive function calls with automatic serialization, compression, and encryption